SynchronetBBS/sbbs/ctrl/slyedit_readme.txt

 ===================
 Version  Date         Description
 -------  ----         -----------
+1.89b    2024-05-11   In SlyEdit_Misc.js, check to see that
+                      xtrn_area.editor[user.editor] is an object before using it.
+1.89a    2024-05-04   Don't line-wrap poll messages for quoting, as that could
+                      mess up the formatting of the poll options.
+Also, a minor fix for the 'to' name length in DCT mode when using a wide terminal.
+1.89     2024-04-30   Quote wrapping length: When re-wrapping quote lines, read
+                      the editor configuration settings for "word-wrap quoted text" as specified in xtrn.ini (settable in scfg) - Wrap quote lines to the width specified there, or if not specified, default to 79 columns.
+This is to help ensure quoted text is a reasonable width for many terminals.
+The wrapping logic is also called for prepending quoted text with the quote prefix, so (for now) there needs to be a default quote wrap width.
+1.88d    2024-02-16   Header display update for UTF-8.
+And printing from/to/subj
+                      after writing the header with empty data so that the header 'graphic' characters & everything lines up properly.
 1.88c    2024-02-12   UTF-8 support in the displayed header and when quoting
                       text and when quoting message text 1.88b    2024-02-11   Previous change reverted; now has "real" UTF-8 support.